 E-mail link to City contact person

-Grizzly Peak Blvd from Shasta to Arcade - Water main and service replacements.
+Grizzly Peak Blvd from Shasta to Arcade - Grinding and paving trench areas July 22-24.

 Numerous small areas throughout the city.